 Birthday paradox of the recall model

-The recall process realized by the above neural network model with periodic modulation of inhibition can be further abstracted and simplified as a walk among stored memories.
-The mental state travels from one memory to another with which it has the most active neurons in common.
-If that most similar memory is just recalled, it moves to the one having the second largest overlap.
+The recall process, implemented by the neural network model described above with periodic modulation of inhibition, can be further abstracted and simplified as a walk among stored memories.
+The mental state transitions from one memory to another based on the degree of neuron activation overlap.
+If the most similar memory has just been recalled, the mental state moves to the memory with the second-largest overlap in activation.

 Modified from Figure 1 in Naim et al. (2020).
 Left: a symmetric similarity matrix among 16 items retained in memory.
 Warmer color indicate a higher similarity score.
 Black circles and red circles indicate the highest and the second highest similarity scores in each row, respectively.
 Right: the recall process as a deterministic walk among items stored in memory.
 Black arrows indicate moving to the most similar item, and red arrows indicate moving to the second most similar item when the memory of the current item is just triggered by its most similar one.
 The recall path starting from the item 1: 1 → 14 → 10 → 7 → 6 → 12 → 16 → 10 → 14 → 1 → 13 → 5 → 11 → 12 → 16 … (cycle).

-- traveling backward along the already visited items until reaching a new item, otherwise results in a loop.
+- Traveling backward along a novel transition to the already visited items (\(\mu\) → \(u\) → …, if condition (b) holds) until encountering a new item, or reaching a loop.

-The probability that the number of unique items recalled (\(R\)) is greater than or equal to \(k\) can be expressed by
+The probability that the number of unique items recalled (\(R\)) is greater than or equal to \(k\) can be expressed as: